-Stone Depot has effective transportation and shipping team which ensures that all the deliveries happen on time.
-Our shipping team always try to follow on schedule completion of deliveries so that we can ensure customer satisfaction.
+Stone Depot has an effective transportation and shipping team which ensures that all the deliveries happen on time.
+Our shipping team always tries to follow the on-schedule completion of deliveries so that we can ensure customer satisfaction.

 Port of Loading

 Stone Depot export our product through 2 main port in Indonesia; Semarang Port and Surabaya Port.

 Our natural stone normally shipped by sea freight in two ways:

 1. By FCL (Full Container Loaded) using 20 feet dry container.

 20 feet container is the common way to ship natural stone for export trade.
 The loadability (maximum loading capacity) using 20 feet container depends on the weight regulation which is different in every country.

 Herewith the approximate loadability in 20 feet container for some different country:

 2. By LCL (Less than Container Loaded)

 LCL shipment is arranged by a freight forwarder who will combine our stuff with other people stuff in one container.